npcole/npyscreen/docs/UserDoc.rst

 Unicode
 *******
 At time of writing there is very limited support for unicode text, and this feature should be considered experimental.
 It is currently limited to the text fields (including most labels), including the multi-line edit box.
+Because of a limitation in the python curses bindings, user input is currently limited to ascii characters.
+However, unicode strings supplied for display should be presented correctly.
+Please report any problems.